dyland0465/Student-life-hub/README.md

 ## Contributing

 ### This repo is for a course project, so contributions at this time will not be accepted.
 We intend to continue the project after the course is finished.
-Once finished, this message will be deleted and we will provide the updated guidelines.
+Once finished, this message will be deleted and we will provide the updated guidelines in **[CONTRIBUTING](Contributing.md)**